South Africa Hammer Scots In Womens T20 World Cup - UrduPoint

 South Africa Hammer Scots In Women's T20 World Cup

-After winning the toss and choosing to bat first, South Africa chalked up a tournament high 166-5 in their 20 overs with captain Laura Wolvaardt (40), Tazmin Brits (43) and Marizanne Kapp (43) all feasting on some weak bowling and poor fielding.
+After winning the toss and choosing to bat first, South Africa chalked up 166-5 in their 20 overs with captain Laura Wolvaardt (40), Tazmin Brits (43) and Marizanne Kapp (43) all feasting on some weak bowling and poor fielding.

 "We felt the best chance to win the game was to put a lot of runs on the board and restrict them," said Wolvaardt.